KCuevas00/Quechidos-Website/README.md

 # Quechidos-

-1. change photos to actual images. not links
+1. add google reviews alongside fb

-2. change hero to video
+2. change footer quechidos to full biz namd

-3. change text to actual text. placeholders rn
+3. logo needs to be slightly bigger on default mobile

-4. hero text too much. let video do the talking
+4. form. this website needs a working form

-5. make sure menu is correct
+5. add a spanish version of entire site w button